procrastinate-org/procrastinate/docs/howto.rst

         with open("/tmp/alphabet.txt", "a") as f:
             f.write(letter)

-We write the letter we recieve to a file after wating for a random time (this is a simplified version of a real world problem where tasks take a unforseeable amount of time and share resources like a database).
+We write the letter we receive to a file after waiting for a random time (this is a simplified version of a real world problem where tasks take a unforseeable amount of time and share resources like a database).